andylow-wl/BrainTumorDetection/README.md

 You will be redirected to a homepage.
 ![](figures/HomePage.PNG)

 Choose any images from your desktop.
-There are some example images stored under 'static' folder.
-Click on submit and it will generate which group the brain tumor image belongs to at the top left and the location of the tumor on the right image.
+There are some example images stored under 'static' folder. <br />
+Click on submit and it will generate which group the brain tumor image belongs to at the top left and the location of the tumor on the right image. <br />
 ![](https://github.com/andylow1704/BrainTumorDetection/blob/5bfa7fefe8eb707d92550701fa701e1e1791c4ee/figures/False%20Positive.PNG)

 ## Errors & Improvements